Seville, Spain

 About the Program

-The Seville program, offered through Hobart and William Smith Colleges’ affiliation with Academic Programs International (API), is based at the University of Seville.
-Students will take courses both at the University and the API Center and will reside in homestays arranged by API.
+The Seville program, offered through Hobart and William Smith Colleges’ affiliation with Academic Programs International (API), is based at the University of Seville (USeville).
+API operates it’s own study center based on the USeville campus, teaching customized courses to students coming from the United States who are interested in improving their Spanish language proficiency while learning about Spanish culture.
+Spanish language is taught at all levels from high intermediate through advanced.
 A series of excursions and cultural programming will complement the academic program.

 For a comprehensive list of courses offered, you may access the API course catalog HERE (scroll down to see "course offerings").
 You may also use API's Class Finder tool with the parameters included HERE.